-18 The list will be revised as and when required.
+16 The list will be revised as and when required.
 See also the MFA's website: http://um.dk/da/danida/oplysning/bekaempelse-af-svindel/omfanget/multilateral-bistand/

-Annex VI - Quality Assurance Checklist
+Annex V - Quality Assurance Checklist

-QUALITY ASSURANCE CHECKLIST19
+QUALITY ASSURANCE CHECKLIST17

-Name of Strategic Partner: Danish Contributions in the period Date: F2 Code: MFA unit in Duration of the Partnership: Is the grant in accordance with Strategy for Development and Cooperation? ✓ Has an adequate capacity asserpartner been carried out? essment of the ✓ Has potential risks been adequa √ / Has in-depth consultations with been carried out? ✓ Has adequate consultations be with other MFA units to ic priorities for the organisation? ✓ Head of Unit signature
+Danish Contributions i n the period Date:

+360° Code: O° Code: MFA unit charge Duration of the Partnership

+Is the grant in accordan age with the Denish

+Strategy for Developmer √

+Cooperation? it and i fumameanan

+Has an adequate capacit y assessment of the /

+partner been carried out? • V

+Has potential risks been a idequately mitigated? -/ /

+., ,

+Has in-depth consultation ons with the partner √

+been carried out? una haan sandautakan

+Has adequate consultation with other MFA units √

+priorities for the organisa

+Head of Unit signature

-19 This QA check list has to be signed for core including soft-earmarked contributions below 10 million annually
+17 This QA check list has to be signed for core including soft-earmarked contributions below 10 million annually

-Annex VII - Template for Annual Action Plan
+Annex VI - Template for Annual Action Plan